gerrettrice/swingwp/README.md

 # Site Explanation

-This website was developed for a baseball and softball training center for a grad school project.
-The two pages feature:
+This WordPress website was developed for a baseball and softball training center for a grad school project.
+The site features:

 * Responsive design for mobile, tablet, laptop, and desktop.